stallev/bpoems/docs/prds/main_prd.md

 **For Authors:**
 - As a Christian author, I want to create an account so that I can publish my poetry
 - As a Christian author, I want to publish my poems with proper formatting using a WYSIWYG editor so that they display beautifully
-- As a Christian author, I want to categorize my poems by genre and add tags so that readers can easily find them
+- As a Christian author, I want to categorize my poems by genre so that readers can easily find them
 - As a Christian author, I want to edit and manage my published poems so that I can maintain quality
 - As a Christian author, I want to view my profile and published works so that I can track my activity
 - As an author, I want my content to be published immediately without moderation so that I can share my work quickly